kunaakos/yorgos/README.md

 console.log(await getLogEntriesVia(clientSystem))
 ```

-Any number of clients can connect to this host, it'll create links for new connections automatically, and you can attach multiple instances to the same router.
+Any number of clients can connect to this host, it'll create links for new connections automatically.
+You can even attach multiple instances of a `TransportHost` to the same router.

-Any protocol can be implemented as a transport, and used simultaneously with any other protocol.
+You can implement `TransportHost`s for different protocols/libraries/hardware - anything as long as you can get JSON from A to B - and use several of them in the same system.

-This is the end, I hope you had fun!
+This is the end, I hope you had fun, and see the possibilites such an approach offers!

 ## Reading the code